Skip to main content

 Access District Banks

-This article walks Curriculum Administrators through accessing District Banks from within the Admin Tools.
+This article walks Curriculum Administrators through accessing District Banks from within the administrator tools.

-This article walks Curriculum Administrators through creating new District Banks, renaming them, and deleting District Banks that are no longer needed.
+This article walks Curriculum Administrators through creating new District Banks and renaming them, as well as deleting District Banks that are no longer needed.

 Add McGraw Hill Assessments to District Bank